jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 ## Creating GitHub Workflows

-Now that we have a good understanding of how to programmatically update the composer repository using the build-in Satis command, we can leverage that knowledge to automate some of these processes with GitHub workflows.
+Now that we have a good understanding of how to programmatically update the composer repository using the built-in Satis command, we can leverage that knowledge to automate some of these processes with GitHub workflows.
 We'll be using the commands described above to make the additions and updates, but having a workflow do the actual work and commit the results back to the repository.

-If you're new to GitHub workflows, [GitHub's documentation](https://docs.github.com/en/actions/using-workflows/about-workflows) is pretty good place to get oriented.
-But to provide my own description in brief, GitHub Workflows are a set of actions, configured via a YAML file that's committed into the repository, that will spin up a small environment and execute a series of actions based on the configuration.
-The examples below will all be using prepared actions, so fully understanding how these work isn't really necessary.
-You really just need to understand that an action is a step within your workflow that can be configured using parameters, that will set itself up an execution environment, execute the action, and then tear down the environment.
+If you're new to GitHub workflows, [GitHub's documentation](https://docs.github.com/en/actions/using-workflows/about-workflows) is a pretty good place to get oriented.
+But to provide my description in brief, GitHub Workflows are a set of actions, configured via a YAML file that's committed into the repository, that will spin up a small environment and execute a series of actions based on the configuration.
+The examples below will all be using prepared actions, so fully understanding how this works isn't really necessary.
+You just need to understand that an action is a step within your workflow that can be configured using parameters, that will set up an execution environment, execute the action, and then tear down the environment.

 We will be using three actions in our private composer repository: